ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

-The created node will be part of group of validators called `<clusterName>` and users can call node commands with `<clusterName>` so that the command will apply to all nodes in the cluster
+The created node will be part of group of validators called `<clusterName>` and users can call node commands with `<clusterName>` so that the command will apply to all nodes in the cluster.

 **Usage:**